oracle/node-oracledb/doc/api.md

 Arrays of strings and numbers can be bound to PL/SQL IN, IN OUT, and OUT parameters of PL/SQL INDEX BY associative array type.
 This type was formerly called PL/SQL tables or index-by tables.
-This method of binding can be a very efficient way of transferring small data sets.
+This method of binding can be a very efficient way of transferring small data sets to PL/SQL.
 Note PL/SQL's VARRAY and nested table collection types cannot be bound.

 Given this table and PL/SQL package: